-Also, using natural dyes can be quite beneficial as there are an increasing number of allergies and sensitivites related to food dyes.
+Also, using natural dyes can be quite beneficial as there are an increasing number of allergies and sensitivities related to food dyes.
 Some kids have full-blown anxiety or behavioral issues that have been linked to chemical dyes.

 Easter Eggs Dyed with All-Natural Dyes

 Because of all of the above, using all-natural dyes derived from plants has become an increasingly popular alternative to traditional Easter egg dyeing techniques.
+And you still get beautiful pastel Easter egg colors!

-Here are just a few of the colors you can create on white eggs with things you may already have:
+Here are just a few of the different colors you can create on white eggs with things you may already have:

-- Pink/Purple = Beets
+- Pink/Purple Eggs = Beets or Beet Juice

-- Yellow = Ground Turmeric or Cumin
+- Yellow Eggs = Ground Turmeric Dye or Cumin

-- Orange = Chili Powder
+- Orange Eggs = Chili Powder

-- Blue/Purple =Red Cabbage or Blackberries
+- Purple/Blue Eggs =Red or Purple Cabbage or Blackberries

-- Green = Spinach
+- Green Eggs = Spinach

-The list above only scratches the surface of the endless possibilities of natural Easter Egg dyes.
 But to get you started, I've shared four options for you with detailed instructions to get a few basic hues including brown/orange, yellow, blue/purple, and pink/purple.

 Equipment you'll need to make Natural Dyes: